 Polling loop is the center of all NFC-applications.
-In a loop PTX100R executes polling sequences through the defined RF-protocol following well-defined timing specifications.
-Depending on the use-case and SDK variant, PTX100R can be configured to execute one of the three different scenarios:
+In a loop PTX105R executes polling sequences through the defined RF-protocol following well-defined timing specifications.
+Depending on the use-case, PTX105R can be configured to execute one of the two different scenarios as described below:

-- EMVCo payment polling loop which permanently polls for TypeA and TypeB RF-technology; optionally Felica can be included as preliminary protocol - Standard NFC applications, which polls for selected technologies in defined intervals.
-Between the polling cycles PTX100R either stays idle or enters standby to reduce power consumption - Low-Power application.
-For Reader applications, the Low Power Card Detection mechanism is used to significantly reduce power consumption (see chapter 3.4.4 for more information).
+- Standard NFC applications, which polls for selected technologies in defined intervals.
+Between the polling cycles PTX105R either stays idle or enters standby to reduce power consumption - Low-Power application.
+For Reader applications, the Low-Power-Card-Detection mechanism is used to significantly reduce power consumption (see chapter 3.4.4 for more information).

-For applications where Host-Card-Emulation functionality is required, Low Power Field Detection can be enabled during Standby mode to detect the existence of an external RF field (see Chapter 3.4.5 for more information).
+For applications where Host-Card-Emulation functionality is required, Low-Power-Field-Detection can be enabled during Standby mode to detect the existence of an external RF field (see Chapter 3.4.5 for more information).

-Polling interval together with the above-mentioned RF-protocol configurations can configured by the customer based on the target application and used as input parameters of the SW API.
+Polling interval together with the above-mentioned RF-protocol configurations can be easily configured by the customer based on the target application.